alexbelgium/hassio-addons/birdnet-pi/README.md

 ## Integration with HA

 ---
+### Apprise

 You can use apprise to send notifications with mqtt, then act on those using HomeAssistant Further informations : https://wander.ingstar.com/projects/birdnetpi.html

+### Automatic mqtt

+If mqtt is installed, the addon automatically updates the birdnet topic with each detected species

 ## Using ssl